rodd-oss/rodengine/docs/new_requirments/db/test_plans/db_test_plan_ao_1.md

 ## Overview

-Tests for ensuring each CRUD operation (create, read, update, delete) is atomic (all‑or‑nothing) in the relational in‑memory database.
+Tests for ensuring each CRUD operation (create, read, update, delete) is atomic (all‑or‑nothing) in the Rust relational in‑memory database.
+Implements TRD requirement: "Default atomic transactions; each CRUD operation atomic."
+Atomic operations are exposed via REST API endpoints for schema and data operations.

 ## 1. Atomic Create Tests